- Mortgage Calcs

 The following table shows the rates for Ashburn ARM loans which reset after the tenth year.
 If no results are shown or you would like to compare the rates against other introductory periods you can use the products menu to select rates on loans that reset after 1, 3, 5 or 7 years.
-By default purchase loans are displayed.
-Clicking on the refinance button displays current refi rates.
+By default refinance loans are displayed.
+Clicking on the purchase button displays current purchase rates.

 A ten year adjustable rate mortgage, sometimes called a 10/1 ARM, is designed to give you the stability of fixed payments during the first 10 years of the loan, but also allows you to qualify at and pay at a lower rate of interest for the first ten years.
 There are also 10-year balloon mortgages, which require a full principle payment at the end of 10-years, but generally are not offered by commercial lenders in the current residential housing market.
 It is common for balloon loans to be rolled over when the term expires through lender refinancing.